Menstrual synchrony: Evolutionary perspective

 Researchers are divided on whether menstrual synchrony would be adaptive.
-McClintock has suggested that menstrual synchrony may not be adaptive but rather epiphenomenonal, lacking any biological function.
+McClintock has suggested that menstrual synchrony may not be adaptive but rather epiphenomenal, lacking any biological function.
 Among those who postulate an adaptive function, one argument is that menstrual synchrony is only a particular aspect of the much more general phenomenon of reproductive synchrony, an occurrence familiar to ecologists studying animal populations in the wild.
-Whether seasonal, tidal or lunar, reproductive synchrony is a relatively common mechanism through which co-cycling females can increase the number of males included in the local breeding system.
+Whether seasonal, tidal, or lunar, reproductive synchrony is a relatively common mechanism through which co-cycling females can increase the number of males included in the local breeding system.

-Conversely, it has been argued that if there are too many females cycling together, they would be competing for the highest quality males; forcing female–female competition for high quality mates and thereby lowering fitness.
+Conversely, it has been argued that if there are too many females cycling together, they would be competing for the highest quality males, forcing female–female competition for high quality mates and thereby lowering fitness.
 In such cases, selection should favor avoiding synchrony.
 Divergent climate regimes differentiating Neanderthal reproductive strategies from those of modern Homo sapiens have recently been analysed in these terms.

 Turning to the evolutionary past, a possible adaptive basis for the biological capacity would be reproductive levelling: among primates, synchronising to any natural clock makes it difficult for an alpha male to monopolise fertile sex with multiple females.
 This would be consistent with the striking gender egalitarianism of extant non-storage hunter-gatherer societies.
-A further deep-time evolutionary pressure may have been lions' habit of eating people on moonless nights.
 When early Pleistocene hominids in Africa were attempting to survive by robbing big cats of their kills, according to some evolutionary scientists, it may have been adaptive to restrict overnight journeys—including sexual liaisons—to times when there was a moon in the sky.